-Bombshell Kara Del Toro Bursts Out Of Dangerously Low-Cut Gray Crop Top
+Bombshell Kara Del Toro Bursts Out Of Dangerously Low-Cut, Gray Crop Top

 Kara Del Toro sent her Instagram followers into an absolute frenzy this week with a sizzling new upload that proved impossible to ignore.

 The latest addition to the Maxim model’s account on the social media platform was shared on Monday, October 14, and was an instant hit with her 1.1 million followers.
-The post contained not one, but two up-close snaps of the babe completely glammed up and posing for the camera in the middle of a large, open room with tones of natural light — potentially the set for the 26-year-old’s latest modeling gig.
+The post contained not one but two up-close snaps of the babe completely glammed up and posing for the camera in the middle of a large, open room with tones of natural light — potentially the set for the 26-year-old’s latest modeling gig.

-Regardless of what the look was for, her millions of fans were in agreement on one thing: the stunner looked absolutely amazing in the eye-popping snaps, and her hair and makeup wasn’t the only reason why.
+Regardless of what the look was for, her millions of fans were in agreement on one thing: The stunner looked absolutely amazing in the eye-popping snaps, and her hair and makeup wasn’t the only reason why.

 Kara sent pulses racing in the photos that saw her sporting the tiniest gray crop top that left very little to the imagination.
 The itty-bitty number was hardly enough to contain the bombshell’s voluptuous assets, which nearly spilled over the top of its underwire-style cups.
 Far more than an eyeful of cleavage was left on display thanks to the garment’s dangerously low-cut design that also left her decolletage completely bare, providing for a seriously NSFW display that her fans hardly seemed bothered by.